-- Identify and become familiar with all procedures. - Verify that all installed applications meet the minimum software requirements for the target platform (see Communication Server 1000M and Meridian 1: Large System Planning and Engineering (NN43021-220)). - Verify proper cable lengths for the target platform. - Determine and note current patch or Dep lists installed at the source platform. - Determine required patch or Dep lists at the target platform for system-patchable components. - Determine required patches or DEP lists installed on applicable applications. - Determine and communicate the required maintenance window, contingency plan and the impact to the customer to complete the procedure. - Perform an inventory on required software and hardware. - Secure the source software and key code. - Secure the target software and key code. - Verify the new key code using the DKA program. - Print site data.
+- Identify and become familiar with all procedures. - Verify that all installed applications meet the minimum software requirements for the target platform (see Communication Server 1000M and Meridian 1: Large System Planning and Engineering (NN43021-220)). - Verify proper cable lengths for the target platform. - Determine and note current patch or Dep lists installed at the source platform. - Determine required patch or Dep lists at the target platform for all system-patchable components (Call Server, Voice Gateway Media Cards, Signaling Servers and so on). - Determine the required patches or DEP lists installed on all applications (CallPilot, Symposium Call Center Server, and so on). - Determine and communicate the required maintenance window, contingency plan and the impact to the customer to complete the procedure. - Perform an inventory on required software and hardware. - Secure the source software and key code. - Secure the target software and key code. - Verify the new key code using the DKA program. - Print site data.